Bayt-al-Hikmah/ExpressJs/Workshop3/Workshop3.md

     });
   </script>
 ```
+This script initializes **CKEditor 5** on a text area and ensures its HTML content is sent to the server when the form is submitted.
+The line `import ClassicEditor` loads the CKEditor 5 build from your `node_modules` folder using ES module syntax (`type="module"` is required for this).
+Then, `ClassicEditor.create(document.querySelector('#editor'))` replaces the textarea with a full-featured rich text editor.
+When the editor is ready, its instance is stored in `editorInstance`.
+Before submitting the form, the script takes the HTML content generated by CKEditor using `editorInstance.getData()` and assigns it to the hidden field named `content`.
+This way, the form sends clean, ready-to-use HTML to your Express backend without needing extra parsing or conversion.

 Now we can include the CKEditor partial in our form view. we just include it using  `<%- include('partials/_ckeditor') %>`
 **`views/create_page.ejs`: (updated)**